 The settlement followed a review by the civil-rights office of the college’s compliance with Title IX of the Education Amendments of 1972, which bars discrimination against women at colleges that receive federal aid.
 In a news release, the department noted that the college’s leaders had “worked collaboratively” in reversing its prior record of inequitable treatment of its female athletes.

-The settlement is the latest in a series that the civil-rights office has reached with colleges accused of gender bias in sports, including Yale University, Ball State University, and Lincoln Land Community College.
+The settlement is the latest in a series that the civil-rights office has reached with colleges accused of gender bias, including Yale University, Ball State University, and Lincoln Land Community College.
 The agreements are part of a more aggressive enforcement of Title IX by the civil-rights office under the Obama administration, including a reversal of a Bush-era policy that eased compliance with the gender-equity law.